RED-001-sus/skribbl-scratch/README.md

-# skribbl-scratch
+# skribbl.io Scratch remake
-Skribbl.io remake in Scratch
+Skribbl.io remake in Scratch.
+Current version is v0.1 beta

+# Playing the game

+Play with up to 8 people in a room and try to guess what someone is drawing!
+Use your mouse to draw when it is your turn, and use the keyboard to chat or guess what the word is.
+Mobile is currently unavailable (sorry COD mobile sweats).

-#How to build
+# How to build

 - Download the code from https://github.com/3DSdev/skribbl-scratch (which you are probably on right now)
 ![Downloading the repo](https://github.com/3DSdev/skribbl-scratch/blob/main/media/download-repo.png?raw=true)